zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

         	LookUpVolumeCoefficients(X + t * V, V, absK, scaK, nulK);
         	// Compute event probabilities.
         	float absP, scaP, nulP;
-        	// Use the Equation 73, or one of those from the paper.
+        	// Use the Equation 73, or one of the alternatives from the paper.
         	ComputeVolumeEventProbabilities(absP, scaP, nulP);

         	// How to sample spectra?
 Which wavelengths???